SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 ### Host Name

-You can search for any hosts using the free-text input field, and you can narrow down the list by substring matching.
+You can search for any hosts using the free-text input field, and narrow down the list by substring matching.

 <img src={useBaseUrl('/img/observability/navigation_host_name.png')} alt="navigation_host_name" style={{border: '1px solid gray'}} width="350"/>